 Joint Programming and the role of all the EU members in Cambodia

 (1) Agriculture/Natural resource management

-The EU promotes a human rights-based holistic approach to land distribution and supports the Government in speeding up the implementation of land reform and in particular of inclusive land registration and communal land titling for indigenous people as crucial for the future development of Cambodia.
+The EU promotes a human rights-based holistic approach to land distribution and supports communal land titling for indigenous people through OHCHR.

 (3) Governance and Administration

 The Public Finance Management Reform Programme is one of the priorities of the Royal Government of Cambodia’s (RGC) “Rectangular Strategy” for growth, employment, equity and efficiency in Cambodia.
 The programme aims to transform the public financial management system of the RGC toward international standards by 2025.
 Strengthening Cambodia’s public financial management is an essential component in building confidence among donors to channel more aid through government systems in a coordinated manner.

 The EU is committed to progressively increase the use of the RGC’s own systems for channelling support.
 The European Commission and Sweden (SIDA) pooled €20 million to support implementation of stage 2 of Cambodia’s PFM reform programme for the period 2012- 2016, and a further €33 million for the period 2017-2020.
 This support will mainly focus on enhancing the capacity of the Ministry of Economy and Finance and other ministries in implementing the PFM reform.

 Poverty reduction through sustainable and inclusive economic growth is still a challenging issue in Cambodia.
 Good governance, as a pre-condition to sustainable economic development, requires participation, enhanced information sharing, accountability, transparency, equality, inclusiveness and the rule of law.
 Two reforms remain crucial to the development of Cambodia: the Legal and Judicial reform; and the Sub-National Democratic Development (or decentralisation and de-concentration) reform.